 - Click Save and return to course.

 - Assignment Name: Required.
-What the students will see when selecting the assignment link from your course's homepage and the name in the Gradebook.
+What the students will see when selecting the assignment link from your course's homepage and the item name listed in the Gradebook.

-- Description: No longer required.
-This is where you tell your students what they need to know to complete the assignment.
+- Description: This is where you tell your students what they need to know to complete the assignment.
 The description might include information such as an essay prompt, the due date, length requirement and--if students are uploading files--the file format to be used (Word, .PDF, etc.).

 - Display description on course page: Select this if you want the full description (above) to also appear on your course page under the name of the assignment.
 If this box is left unchecked, students will only see the description when they open the assignment from the link on the course page.

 - Additional files: If there are any files your students will need to reference in order to complete the assignment, you may upload them here.